Curriculum Information

 Curriculum Design

 As a trust, we have worked together to develop a curriculum befitting the 21st Century.
 We offer a curriculum that is interesting, stimulating and relevant to the needs of children growing up in a fast and ever-changing world.
-Core threads run through all aspects of our curriculum: technology; outdoor learning; global learning; safeguarding; and equality and diversity.
+Core Threads run through all aspects of our curriculum.
 Each school interprets and personalises the curriculum to respond to the needs and interests of their children.
 We believe that all areas of the curriculum are important in developing knowledgeable and inquisitive minds.

 ______________________________________________________________________